Reynolda House Museum of American Art

-The Reynolda House Museum of American Art displays a premiere collection of American art ranging from the colonial period to the present.
-Built in 1917 by Katharine Smith Reynolds and her husband R. J. Reynolds, founder of the R. J. Reynolds Tobacco Company, the house originally occupied the center of a 1067 acre estate.
+The Reynolda House Museum of American Art is an art museum located in Winston-Salem, North Carolina.
+Built in 1917 by Katharine Smith Reynolds and her husband R. J. Reynolds, founder of the R. J. Reynolds Tobacco Company, it displays a collection of American art ranging from the colonial period to the modern era.
+The house originally occupied the center of a 1067 acre estate.
 It opened to the public as an institution dedicated to the arts and education in 1965, and as an art museum in 1967.
-The house holds one of the country's finest collections of American paintings.
-It is located in Winston-Salem, North Carolina.

 History

 Design and construction began in 1912 and lasted until the end of 1917.
 Charles Barton Keen, who had gained success designing homes in Pennsylvania and New York, was the architect of not only the main house, but also the village on the estate that included a church, stables, and a school.
 Katharine Reynolds was very involved with the design of Reynolda, and some of her correspondence with Keen survives.
 The family finally moved in December 1917, but R. J. Reynolds was ill with pancreatic cancer and was not able to enjoy his new home.
 He died July 29, 1918.

 Reynolda was the home of two generations of the Reynolds family.
 In 1935, Mary Reynolds Babcock, the elder daughter, acquired the estate.
 She and her husband Charles Babcock used the house as their vacation home until 1948, when they moved permanently to Reynolda.
 The property remained in the family for nearly 50 years.
 The museum restored its rooms and furnishings to reflect the periods when the family lived there.
 The iconic green Ludowici terra cotta tile roof influenced many other prominent homes and architecture around Winston-Salem.
 Reynolda became affiliated with Wake Forest University in 2002.